PyTables/PyTables/doc/source/usersguide/datatypes.rst

 Here you have a quick reference to the complete set of supported data types:

-Data types supported for array elements and tables columns in
+**Table 1.
+Data types supported for array elements and tables columns in PyTables.**
-        PyTables.

 ========== ======================== ====================== =============== ==================
 Type Code  Description              C Type                 Size (in bytes) Python Counterpart